LafeLabs/pibrary/bookofgeometron/scrolls/organicmedia.md

 probably get tedious for the reader, but replication is the thing this work will come back to with relentless repetition but that relentless repetition of replication is precisely what makes life work.
-A living system is a system of thing which all also replicate.
+A living system is a system of things which all also replicate.
 Living systems replicate over all scales: forests replicate, but so does the RNA and DNA in each cell of each organism in the forest!
 We will also build our systems this way: many components make up systems from tiny scraps of